1. Keep It Relevant

 Short and generic content will not perform well.
 It will also get down-voted and you’ll lose any valuable reputation points (karma) that you have.

-Only post content that is in-depth, unique, well-written, helpful and actionable.
+Only post content that is in-depth, unique, well-written, helpful and helps people take action.
 Wherever you post your article, reddit users are going to click on it to check it out.
 What they think of it (either upvote or down vote) will dictate your results.

 3. No Double Dipping